 The first time Ericka Wills, mother of two and failed singer and dreamer, heard the word rematriation was during a heated San Francisco school board meeting.
 It was the first meeting of the school year, and an angry public commenter called in to sing—literally sing—a demand that White Americans give back their land and “rematriate themselves.”
-Of course, the essential point of the comment was lost when the school board proceeded to spend two hours debating whether they should use the word “repatriate” or “rematriate” when discussing a motion to set up a committee to explore the issue.
-Nonetheless, the conversation was picked up by Fox News and then Twitter and quickly went viral.
+As history books would later note, the essential point of the comment was lost when the school board proceeded to spend two hours debating whether they should use the word “repatriate” or “rematriate” when discussing a motion to set up a committee to explore the issue.
+Nonetheless, the wheels were set in motion when the conversation was picked up by Fox News and then Twitter thanks to a slow news week, and quickly went viral.

 She’d later remember the smell of the burnt fish she’d made that night—she would insist it was fish, though it may have been chicken nuggets.
 Ericka hated cooking and domestic responsibilities in general, too.

 Within weeks, The Atlantic had written an article, The New Yorker was working on a major, illustrated series, and even Travel & Leisure had published a much-shared article on, “Top 10 Luxury Experiences for Repatriation.”
 The hot question: Was it a permanent vacation, was it radically anti-racist, or was it genocide; but, like, in a good way?